cloud-platforms-streaming/streaming-docs/README.md

 * [Twitter Rules and policies](https://help.twitter.com/en/rules-and-policies#twitter-rules)
 Summary: Be excellent to everyone.

+Producers are also the ones making sure we adhere to the [Rules for Streaming]()

 ### Streamers

 Streamers are the ones that mux everything together out to the internet.
 Streamers are the folks that are responsible for getting everyone that's joined a Zoom call, adding in any customizations via [OBS](http://obsproject.com/), and streaming that feed out to the internet.